BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 addToArticle("Car", JSON.stringify(car));
 ```

 The code above takes a JavaScript object and converts it into a JSON string.
+Refresh the page to see that.

 Now, let's take a JSON string and convert it into an object.